Kathleen Folbigg has been charged with killing her children. Is she our next Lindy Chamberlain?

 He was the first child of Kathleen Folbigg and her husband Craig Gibson Folbigg, and was born with a number of breathing difficulties.
 His death was originally attributed to Sudden Infant Death Syndrome (SIDS), and a previous diagnosis by a paediatrician of laryngomalacia - “floppy larynx” - was noted pre-mortem.

 A little over a year later in October 1990, Patrick Allen Folbigg was found in his cot not breathing.
 Craig awoke to the sounds of Kathleen screaming and their young son was rushed to hospital.
-He survived, but went on to be diagnosed with epilepsy and cortical blindness and died at just eight months old.
+He survived, but went on to be diagnosed with epilepsy and cortical blindness and died at just eight months old in 1991.